mslinn/creategem/README.md

 The `plain`, `jekyll` and `rails` subcommands have common behavior.

-Gem scaffolds are created within the `generated/` directory.
+Gem scaffolds are created within the `generated/` directory of the current directory.

 If your user name is not already stored in your git global config, you will be asked for your GitHub or BitBucket user name.